PuruPanda/automailer_transcripts/README.md

+#Transcript Automatic Emailer Project

-# Contains former student transcript request auto-mailer and unofficial, current student auto-mailer.
+### Contains former student transcript request auto-mailer and unofficial, current student auto-mailer.

 Current project is to merge the two efficiently, possibly with a GUI.